 Michael Stadler began teaching at SJNA in summer 2013.
-He holds bachelor’s degrees in English and secondary education as well as certification in online education.
-He teaches English 9 and English 10, and coaches football and baseball.
+He earned Bachelor’s degrees in English and Secondary Education at Coastal Carolina University, and is certified in online education.
+He teaches American Studies Honors English and English 10, and has coached varsity baseball since 2015.

 SFC Michael Trione, U.S. Army (Ret.), is an instructor with the JROTC program.
 He is a 21-year veteran of active duty service including Desert Storm.
 During his Army career as an Infantry soldier, he served as a team leader through platoon sergeant.
 He also completed numerous military schools, including Air Assault, Airborne, Rappel Master, Sniper, Recruiting and Drill Sergeant.
 He joined the Academy in August 2007, shortly before his retirement from the military.
 He has a Bachelor of Science in organizational leadership from Colorado State University.